 Too much moisture

-The most common cause of yellowing and browning stalks among Aloe plants is improper soil moisture–in particular, overwatering.
-Only water your Aloe when 75% of the soil in the pot is dry.
-In the winter, you can allow your plant to dry out a little more between waterings.
+The most common cause of yellowing and browning stalks among aloe plants is watering too frequently.
+Only water your aloe when 100% of the soil volume is dry.
 Your Aloe plant is native to very dry climates and is extremely drought-tolerant.

-Aloe will grow best when placed in bright indirect sunlight.
+Aloe will grow best when placed in bright indirect to bright direct sunlight.
 If placed in very low light, the leaves will droop downward.

 Some yellowing is natural